alfranke/alfranke.github.io/resume/index.md

 ***

 Research associate working at Army project: “Fabrication of ultra-low threshold nitride UV surface emitting laser“ at Department of Materials Science and Engineering at the North Carolina State University in Raleigh, NC, USA

-{zwsp} +
+^
 * <u>main research interests:</u> wide bandgap semiconductors, fabrication and characterization of photonic and optoelectronic devices, semiconductor nanostructures, thin film deposition techniques, high resolution spectroscopy
 * strong experimental, technical and theoretical background, teaching and supervision experience, leadership skills and capable to work in a team, excellent ability to consider, priories and solve tasks

+## Profile

+***

+Research associate working at Army project: “Fabrication of ultra-low threshold nitride UV surface emitting laser“ at Department of Materials Science and Engineering at the North Carolina State University in Raleigh, NC, USA

+....* <u>main research interests:</u> wide bandgap semiconductors, fabrication and characterization of photonic and optoelectronic devices, semiconductor nanostructures, thin film deposition techniques, high resolution spectroscopy
+....* strong experimental, technical and theoretical background, teaching and supervision experience, leadership skills and capable to work in a team, excellent ability to consider, priories and solve tasks

 ## Identification